bavllymagid/website-project/README.md

 To open this project you must open first home.html from pages/home.html.
 ---
 # Contributors
+The website was a group project, the team members are:
+- Ayman Mostafa
-Bavlly magid
+- Bavlly Magid
-Laila emad
-Perryhan walid
-Badr mohamed
-Bassel ahmed
+- Bassel Ahmed
+- Badr Mohamed
+- Perry Walid
+- Layla Emad

 ---
 # Copy Rights